srujan0403/GDP2_Project_Group3/Daily Updates.md

 I have done some research on the separation of data based on images in machine learning.

 ###### Madhupriya Gundeti
-I have searched some projects regarding Machine learning projects.
+I have searched some projects regarding Machine learning project.

 ---------------------------------------------------------------------------------------------------------------